Megatron: Pack-in comics

 In the second Transformers: Energon pack-in comic Prowl, Inferno and Landmine discover some hills on Earth that are rich with Energon and call in to Optimus Prime that they should put an Energon tower up.
 Optimus warns the Autobots that Decepticon activity has been scanned nearby.
 Megatron attacks with a horde of Divebomb Terrorcon clones.
-The Autobots attempt by fight back by having Mirage and Inferno Powerlinx while Landmine goes into brute mode, but they are overwhelmed when Insecticon Terrorcon hordes join in the attack.
+The Autobots attempt to fight back by having Mirage and Inferno Powerlinx while Landmine goes into brute mode, but they are overwhelmed when Insecticon Terrorcon hordes join in the attack.
 The Autobots retreat and Megatron takes the Energon for himself.

 Transformers Cinematic Universe

 In the 2007 live-action Transformers film, Megatron's alternate mode is a Cybertronian jet.
 The apparent explanation for the departure from his gun form is that director Michael Bay does not want to include any sort of size changing in the transformations, which the writers described as "cheating".
 (This significant change in size is known in Transformers fan communities as "mass shifting" and "mass displacement".)
-In one of the special features on the DVD, G1 Megatron's transformation was likened to Darth Vader turning into his own lightsaber to be wielded by another person.
+In one of the special features on the DVD, G1 Megatron's transformation is likened to Darth Vader turning into his own lightsaber to be wielded by another person.
 Additionally, Bay states in the DVD that Megatron's face was originally different from the one shown in the film, but he asked it to be redesigned due to fans reacting with strong opposition to it once Megatron's design was unveiled before the film was completed.

-In the second film, Megatron gains an alternate mode, that of a Cybertronian flying tank.
-In the third film, Megatron receives another alternate mode, that being a Mack 10-wheeler tanker truck (a demented version of Optimus Prime's alternate mode) with a tarp which may act as a cowl to partially hide Megatron's face due to extensive damage he received in the second film.
-After his death in the third film, he returns in the fourth movie, where his consciousness possesses Galvatron, a man-made Transformer created by KSI, and transforms into a 2014 Freightliner Argosy cab over truck.

 Actor Hugo Weaving provides the voice of Megatron in the first three films.
-His voice in the series seems to have been modulated to give it a deeper, growling tone as well as the other voice actors.
+His voice in the series (as well as those of the other voice actors) seems to have been modulated to give it a deeper, growling tone.
 The original voice of Megatron, Frank Welker, provides his voice for the 2007 and 2009 video games, the exclusive animated prequel and The Last Knight.